BUYING TOOLS? Why Serious Amateurs Should Consider Pro-Grade Gear

 Here I am using a pro-grade cordless ratchet wrench to work on my old but faithful 1990 Ford F-150 pickup.
 Pro-grade tools often deliver the most bang for the buck over the long haul.

-Milwaukee is a premium power tool brand that has been marketed mostly to professionals ever since the brand was modernized beginning in the late 1990s.
+Milwaukee is a premium power tool brand, and it’s been marketed mostly to professionals ever since the brand was modernized beginning in the late 1990s.
 And while this company has not spent much time marketing to non-professionals so far, you shouldn’t let that get in your way.
 It’s one of a handful of professional tool brands that actually make a lot of sense for non-professionals who aim for excellence and skills development over the long haul.
-Click here for a video tour of some professional-grade tools that I find useful in my shop even though I don’t use all of them professionally.
+Click here for a video tour I made of some Milwaukee tools that I find useful in my shop even though I don’t use all of them professionally.

 1 Shares